May axion clusters be sources of fast radio bursts?: Abstract

 The axion is a hypothetical particle which was introduced in order to explain strong CP problem \cite{PQ} and now it is one of the best motivated Dark Matter (DM) candidate.
 Axions are not completely 'dark' -- in strong magnetic fields they can be converted into photons of the same energy via so-called Primakoff effect.
 E.g., if axions constituted considerable fraction of the DM, than this conversion could effectively take place in magnetospheres of the neutron stars and resulting photons could be detected \cite{Pshirkov2009}.
-This effect was also suggested as a possible explanation for FRBs: axions can undergo Bose condensation and form small dense Bose stars with characteristic mass $M_{bs}\sim10^{-12}~\mathrm{M_{\odot}}$ and radius $R_{bs}\sim300\left(\frac{10~\mathrm{\mu eV}}{m_a}\right)^2~\mathrm{km}$ \cite{Kolb1994,Tkachev2015}, where $m_a$ is the axion mass.
-As the number of such Bose stars is very high in a Milky Way-sized galaxy, $N\sim10^{24}$, sometimes they can occasionally pass very close to neutron stars with their superstrong magnetic fields and that can lead to a partial conversion into the photons.
-With the total energy budget up to $E=M_{bs}c^2\sim10^{42}~$ergs it will be detected from even cosmological distances as a FRB \cite{Tkachev2015,Iwazaki1,Iwazaki2,Raby2016}.
+Properties of axions can be used to explain FRBs as well.
+First of all, it was shown that certain fraction of axions may undergo Bose condensation and, eventually, will reside in small dense Bose stars with characteristic mass $M_{bs}\sim10^{-12}~\mathrm{M_{\odot}}$ and radius $R_{bs}\sim300\left(\frac{10~\mathrm{\mu eV}}{m_a}\right)^2~\mathrm{km}$ \cite{Kolb1994,Chavanis2011a,Chavanis2011b,Tkachev2015}, where $m_a$ is the axion mass; the number of such Bose stars can be very high in a Milky Way-sized galaxy.
+If considerable amount of axions in a Bose star was converted into photons that could produce a bright short flare with the total energy budget up to $E=M_{bs}c^2\sim10^{42}~$ergs which could be detected as a FRB from even cosmological distances \cite{Tkachev2015,Iwazaki1,Iwazaki2,Raby2016}.
 This scenario is very attractive, it simultaneously points out right DM candidate (axion), gives its properties ($m_a\sim5~\mu\mathrm{eV}$) and explains mysterious FRBs, thus it merits careful investigation.